melnikkk/grounding-rag-applications-workshop/lab-sheets/2-vector-embeddings.md

-# Lab 4: Generate Vector Embeddings
+# Lab 2: Generate Vector Embeddings

-Following our success in building a simple text search based web application, we shall generate vectors for the movie documents in our cluster.
+Following our success in ingesting documents, we shall generate vectors for the movie documents in our cluster using Elasticsearch and Langchain.

 ## What is a vector?